Plank Tap

 How to Perform

-Start in a high plank position with hands directly under the shoulders and feet roughly shoulder-width apart.
-Maintain a straight line from head to heels, bracing the core and glutes tightly.
+Start in a high plank position with hands under shoulders, arms straight, feet shoulder-width apart, body forming a straight line from head to heels.
+Engage core and glutes.

 Coaching Tips